California Counts Votes In Its Own Good Time. Here's Why Declaring Winners May Take A Minute

 Things take a while here largely because California works so hard to expand the ways people can vote.
 For example:

-California now offers same-day voter registration at any polling place or vote center.
-These new voters must cast a provisional ballot, which is counted once election officials confirm their eligibility (they are overwhelmingly accepted -- nearly 95% in Los Angeles County were counted in 2018; in Orange County it was closer to 90%.).
+- California now offers same-day voter registration at any voting center.
+These new voters must cast a provisional ballot, which is counted once election officials confirm their eligibility (they are overwhelmingly accepted — for example, nearly 95% in Los Angeles County were counted in 2018; in Orange County it was closer to 90%.).

-Voters also have the right to cast provisional ballots if there's any problem on election day -- like if poll workers aren't able to void an outstanding mail-in ballot, or any issue with calling up voter information from new e-pollbooks.
-Again, (see above) provisionals take longer to process because eligibility has to be confirmed.
+- Voters also have the right to cast provisional ballots if there's any problem on election day — like if poll workers aren't able to void an outstanding mail-in ballot, or any issue with calling up voter information from e-pollbooks.
+Again (see above), provisionals take longer to process because eligibility has to be confirmed.

-It's possible, however, that things could speed up a bit in the 15 counties that have adopted a 2016 law called the Voter's Choice Act, including L.A. and O.C.
-The changes associated with that law -- like voters not being locked into a designated polling location -- may cut down on provisional ballots and move things along faster than in previous years.
+But it looks like things may speed up considerably in the 26 counties that have adopted a 2016 law called the Voter's Choice Act, including L.A., Orange, and Riverside counties.
+In the 2020 general election, the changes associated with that law — like voters not being locked into a designated polling location — drastically cut down the number of provisional ballots cast, which helped move things along faster than they had before.
+(In L.A.
+County's 2020 general election, the registrar's office reported totals of all the votes that had been filed before election day within an hour after the polls closed.)

 You'll have to get that endorphine hit elsewhere on election night.

-TL;DR: The state officially has one month to certify election results -- including a mandatory audit that requires hand-counting all of the ballots at 1% of precincts.
+TL;DR: The state officially has until July 7 to certify election results — including a mandatory audit that requires hand-counting all of the ballots at 1% of precincts.
 Nevertheless, you're going to see a lot of national media headlines about California's relative "slowness."
 Brush it off.
 We have sunshine, beaches, and a highly enfranchised population.